-Danielle Niles is Weekend Morning Meteorologist (Sa., 5-8AM; Su., 5-9AM) for CBS Boston’s WBZ-TV News with anchor Kate Merrill.
+Danielle Niles is the Meteorologist for CBS Boston’s WBZ-TV Morning (4:30AM-7AM) and Noon News with anchor Kathryn Hauser.

 Boston’s WBZ-TV and sister-station myTV38 (WSBK-TV) are part of CBS Television Stations, a division of CBS Corporation.

 December 25 is going to feel more like mid-October.

 Yesterday’s sunshine is but a distant memory.
 Clouds have rolled in and will stay in place through the day today.
 Despite our overcast skies, temperatures will rise into the low 40s for many communities this […]

 This holiday season, you could help put gifts under the star of a Christmas tree of a child in need.
 As part of our partnership with the Patriots, we’re collecting new, unwrapped toys this Sunday […]

 Today’s weather isn’t pleasant by any stretch– but at least it’s not as bad as yesterday.
 The upper level low responsible for our Nor’easter will only gradually lift northward over the next few days.
 Spokes […]